Quizzes: Checklist for Launching a Quiz

 - Set your Grading Preferences

-- Automatic Grade: Allow attempt to be set as graded immediately upon completion – Check this box if you would like students to see their score as soon as they submit their attempt.
+- If you want the quiz to send scores to the gradebook, check the box for Automatic Grade: Allow attempt to be set as graded immediately upon completion – Check this box if you would like students to see their score as soon as they submit their attempt.
 The score displayed is only what the system can auto-grade.
 This setting must be turned on for grades to be automatically sent to the grade book, and for the default submission view to be released to users when they complete an attempt.NOTE: If you have a quiz that has to partially be manually graded, such as 2/3 of the quiz is multiple choice or True/False, then the last 1/3 is essay, you might want to keep this option Unchecked.
 This could avoid panic by students seeing a partial quiz score.

 - Grade Item: Select the Grade Item in the Grades Tool that you want to associate to this Quiz.
 If you do not already have a Grade Item created, select Add Grade Item.
 Associating a grade item with a quiz allows quiz results to be automatically linked to the Grades tool.
 Quizzes that contain all bonus questions will not be linked to the specified grade item.